- 15 Jul 2010

-Executive Summary — What is the impact of trade policies on firms' ownership structures?
+Overview — What is the impact of trade policies on firms' ownership structures?
 Drawing on analysis based on a unique database from Dun and Bradstreet that contains both listed and unlisted plant-level observations in more than 200 countries, HBS professor Laura Alfaro and coauthors describe a simple model in which firms' boundaries depend on the prices of the products they sell: The higher the prices, the more integrated firms will be.
 More generally, when equilibrium prices converge across economies, so do ownership structures.
 The reason behind these predictions is that integration, although more productive than non-integration because of its comparative advantage in the coordination of firms' operating decisions, also imposes higher private costs on enterprise managers.
 At low prices, the productivity gains from integrating have little value, and managers choose non-integration.
 As prices rise, the relative value of coordination increases, favoring integration.
 Key concepts include:

 - Results lend empirical support to a simple model of the determination of firm boundaries in a global economy.

 - There is systematic relationship between firm boundaries and the equilibrium price in the product market.